 We developed a multi-platform campaign working with Meredith Corporation employing their print, digital and video assets.
 A 72% discount in print rates was realized with over $100,000 in digital and video support being packaged into the media package as bonus support for a $2MM investment.

-For the third phase in the Fall 2013/Spring 2014 marketing window, OCD Media was tasked with planning and executing a television campaign in 17 local markets supporting the rebranding of Eight O’Clock Coffee.
-This rebranding effort included a new logo, new packaging of the brand, new positioning and line extensions including both flavors and the introduction of the availability of the product for Keurig Machines (“K-Cups”).
+For the third phase, OCD Media was tasked with planning and executing a television campaign in 17 local markets supporting the rebranding of Eight O’Clock Coffee.
+This rebranding effort included a new logo, new packaging of the brand, new positioning and line extensions including both flavors and the introduction of the availability of the K-Cups.

 Media negotiations were held at the corporate level of each of the major TV providers—meaning CBS TV rather than with each individual station in each market.
 We were able to maximize leverage based on the combined budgets of each of the 17 stations participating in the campaign for each of the three primary TV Networks (ABC, NBC, and CBS) whose programming jumped in our analyses.
 An in-program and on line participation in the live broadcast of The Emmy Awards Show was also secured based on this relationship with CBS Television at the corporate level, and the negotiation strategy we employed.

 To launch these brands, a multi-market (20 markets) tour was scheduled.
-OCD Media scheduled radio campaigns in each market using local talent live read copy to drive overall efficiencies supporting local market events so that the “Infusions Van” could distribute samples to the crowds in attendance.
+OCD Media scheduled radio campaigns in each market, again employing live read copy to drive overall efficiencies supporting local market events so that the “Infusions Van” could distribute samples to the crowds in attendance.

 To further promote this campaign when the tour arrived in New York for Thanksgiving Week, OCD negotiated a product integration on WNBC-TV’s NY Live program.
-The integration consisted of a live interview of Eight O’Clock’s brand manager, discussing the attributes of the new brand line.
-This integration was later edited to a :30 spot which aired on WNBC for 3 weeks (note there was no TV creative available), in taxi’s, New Jersey transit, as well as on the WNBC-TV and Eight O’Clock websites.
+The integration consisted of a live interview of Eight O’clock’s brand manager, discussing the attributes of the new brand line.
+This integrations was later edited to a :30 spot which aired on WNBC for 3 weeks (note there was no TV creative available), in taxi’s, New Jersey transit, as well as on the WNBC-TV and Eight O’Clock websites